Application and admission: Data Science and Entrepreneurship - international procedure

-This is the international application and admission procedure for Data Science and Entrepreneurship.
-This MSc program is a joint effort of Eindhoven University of Technology and Tilburg University.
+This is the international application and admission procedure for the MSc Data Science and Entrepreneurship.
+This MSc program is a joint degree with Eindhoven University of Technology and Tilburg University.
 Students are free to choose at which university they want to apply: your application is registered by both universities and you will have access to the facilities of all three campuses in ’s-Hertogenbosch, Eindhoven and Tilburg.

 a) Check your eligibility

 In this section we provide information for students holding an international diploma.
 We kindly advise you to read carefully the information below related to the evaluation of your previous academic background, and how this is relevant for the admission procedure and your eligibility.

 Please be aware that during the admissions process we will check your previous academic level in contrast to the level required to have access to higher education in the Netherlands.
 Based on this information, and next to the rest of the admissions criteria, the Admissions Committee will make the final decision about your eligibility to the Master Data Science and Entrepreneurship (jd).

 There are two types of higher education in the Netherlands: research-oriented and profession-oriented: